jeremymedford/VRCoreSpotlightExample/README.md

 # VRCoreSpotlightExample
-CoreSpotlight Search Example

 # Integrating your app into Spotlight Search for iOS

 ## Background